jamesgrams/guystation/README.md

     * You can access media remotely by opening the menu and clicking the CD icon under "More".
     * You can also create playlists by selecting the playlist type when adding a game to media and selecting tracks that you want to include.
     * Note: if you accidently move a game under media, your save files are safe!
 Just move the game to the correct console, and your save files will be there.
+    * You can also specify a YouTube url as the ROM url to download a YouTube video.
 * Screenshots - you can view the screenshots for a game (or folder) by opening the menu and clicking the CD icon under "More".
 * Streaming - you can stream the screen to any web capable device.
     * Simply open Guystation in a web browser by going to the Guystation IP address on another device and click the monitor icon in the menu on the device you want to stream to.